Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

   1. NetworkObject
   2. [`NetworkBehaviour`](networkbehaviour.md)

-NetworkObjects require the use of specialized [`NetworkObjectReference`](https://docs.unity3d.com/Packages/com.unity.netcode.gameobjects@latest?subfolder=/api/Unity.Netcode.NetworkObjectReference.html) structures before you can serialize and use them with RPCs and `NetworkVariable`s.
+NetworkObjects require the use of specialized [`NetworkObjectReference`](https://docs.unity3d.com/Packages/com.unity.netcode.gameobjects@latest?subfolder=/api/Unity.Netcode.NetworkObjectReference.html) structures before you can serialize and use them with RPCs and `NetworkVariable`s

+Netcode for GameObjects also has [PlayerObjects](playerobjects.md), an optional feature that you can use to assign a NetworkObject to a specific client.

 ## Using NetworkObjects